 Plan for differences between cultures.
 Cultural practices may influence daily routines such as cooking, sleeping, and other activities.

 Provide culturally appropriate food for young children who are transitioning to solid food.

-Ensure mothers have mental health support by screening for postpartum depression, anxiety, and PTSD among evacuees and families seeking shelter.
+Ensure mothers have mental health support by screening for postpartum depression, anxiety, and posttraumatic stress disorder among evacuees and families seeking shelter.
 Provide on-site services and concrete actions for follow-up care.

 When public health practitioners and emergency managers work together to implement straightforward guidelines , they can meet infant feeding needs in shelters.
 Access to maternal and reproductive health care should be fundamental in planning for mass care during and after disasters.

 This article originally appeared in the Research Counts Children and Disasters Special Collection series on June11, 2019.
 This is an updated version.